Progressive talk radio: History

-2004 to 2006

 The dominance of conservative talk radio caused concern among some liberals and political independents, who viewed it as an integral part of promoting conservative policies and Republican Party candidates.
 After the failure of i.e. America, and with the aid of private investors, two projects came to fruition in early 2004 as an alternative to right-wing talk radio.

 The first was the January 2004 debut of The Ed Schultz Show, featuring a "meat eating, gun-toting lefty" out of Fargo, North Dakota.
 Created and produced by Democracy Radio and distributed by large radio syndicator Jones Radio Networks, the show picked up 70 stations by the end of its first year of syndication.
-The second project was the March 31, 2004 launch of Air America Radio, a liberal full-service talk radio network.
+The second project was the March 31, 2004, launch of Air America Radio, a liberal full-service talk radio network.
 The fledgling network started with only a handful of stations, mostly lower power AM signals.
 Early financial difficulties led to the loss of affiliates in Los Angeles and Chicago.

 Air America's original flagship affiliate, WLIB in New York, had some early ratings success despite a modest signal.
 In their first month, their midday block featuring (later Senator) Al Franken drew more listeners in the demographic category desired by advertisers than competing stations featuring Limbaugh and Bill O'Reilly.

 Another original Air America affiliate was KPOJ, a struggling AM station in Portland, Oregon with a 25,000-watt signal but an underperforming oldies format.
-They ran the entire Air America lineup with one exception, replacing the early "Unfiltered" show (with Rachel Maddow) with Schultz's afternoon show on a time-delay — a schedule that several other stations would soon emulate — and called the format "Progressive Talk".
+They ran the entire Air America lineup with one exception, replacing the early "Unfiltered" show (with Rachel Maddow) with Schultz's afternoon show on a time-delay – a schedule that several other stations would soon emulate – and called the format "Progressive Talk".
 In its first ratings period following the switch, KPOJ went from the bottom to being one of the market's top-rated stations.
 The station's owner, media giant Clear Channel Communications, decided to roll out the format on many of their other struggling AM stations across the country.
 More than 20 of their stations switched to liberal talk within the following year, which included major markets such as Los Angeles, Boston, Washington, D.C., Detroit, Seattle, and Miami.

 By early 2006, approximately 90 stations were carrying at least part of the Air America lineup.
 The growth of the format created opportunities for additional programming.
 Democracy Radio and Jones Radio rolled out shows hosted by Stephanie Miller in September 2004.
 Bill Press launched in (September 2005).
 Established hosts such as Alan Colmes and Lionel saw increases in the number of affiliates carrying their shows.
 Ron Reagan (son of Ronald Reagan) was also featured.
-On September 1, 2006 Air America's flagship station moved to WWRL.
+On September 1, 2006, Air America's flagship station moved to WWRL.